sphinx-doc/sphinx/Doc-3k/library/functions.rst

    Modifications of free variables may not affect the values used by the interpreter.
 Free variables are not returned in class blocks.

-.. function:: long([x[, radix]])

-   Convert a string or number to a long integer.
-If the argument is a string, it must contain a possibly signed number of arbitrary size, possibly embedded in whitespace.
-The *radix* argument is interpreted in the same way as for :func:`int`, and may only be given when *x* is a string.
-Otherwise, the argument may be a plain or long integer or a floating point number, and a long integer with the same value is returned.
-Conversion of floating point numbers to integers truncates (towards zero).
-If no arguments are given, returns ``0L``.

-   The long type is described in :ref:`typesnumeric`.

 .. function:: map(function, iterable, ...)